 They are also main ingredients of a beard butter.
 The cocoa butter smells pleasant and has essential antioxidants and vitamins.

-The Shea butter has anti-inflammatory qualities, reducing both rashes and itchiness.
-These butter give the beard balm their spreading texture, allowing the balm to melt in your hands.
+This butter gives a beard balm its spreading texture, allowing the balm to melt in your hands.
 Purchase one pound of each for your beard balm.